Broad Authority With Built-In Limits

 A custodial trustee, acting in a fiduciary capacity, has all the rights and powers over custodial trust property that an unmarried adult owner has over individually owned property, but a custodial trustee may exercise those rights and powers in a fiduciary capacity only.

 A.R.S. § 14-9108(A)The phrase "in a fiduciary capacity only" is the critical qualifier.
-It means every decision the custodial trustee makes must be for the beneficiary's benefit.
-The trustee cannot use trust property for personal purposes, cannot take personal advantage of trust opportunities, and cannot put their own interests ahead of the beneficiary's.
+Every decision must be for the beneficiary's benefit.
+The trustee cannot use trust property for personal purposes.

 Accountability Remains